evergreen-ci/parsley/README.md

 #### Starting supporting services

-Parsley is capable of fetching logs from both [evergreen](https://github.com/evergreen-ci/evergreen) and [logkeeper](https://github.com/evergreen-ci/logkeeper) if you would like to develop against them locally you need to start both of the servers locally.
+Parsley is capable of fetching logs from both [evergreen](https://github.com/evergreen-ci/evergreen) and [logkeeper](https://github.com/evergreen-ci/logkeeper).
+If you would like to develop against them you will need to run both of the servers locally.

 **Evergreen**
 1. Clone the [Evergreen Repository](https://github.com/evergreen-ci/evergreen)